AutoTAMP: Autoregressive Task and Motion Planning with LLMs as Translators and Checkers: METHODS

-\textbf{STL Trajectory Planner}\quad We use a state-of-the-art STL planner \citep{sun2022MILP} capable of multi-agent planning.
+\textbf{STL Trajectory Planner}\quad We use a state-of-the-art multi-agent STL planner \cite{sun2022MILP} that uses piece-wise linear reference paths defined by timed waypoints to recursively encode the constraints expressed in the provided STL expression.
 It defines the validity of an STL formula with respect to a trajectory and then optimizes the trajectory to maximize the validity.
-The planner only considers the state within or out of a region, and outputs a sequence of location \& time pairs.
+The planner not only searches for a sub-task sequence but also optimizes the time efficiency under dynamical constraints of robot maximum velocity.
+Here we assume that the locations and shapes of all the objects/rooms in the whole environment are known, which serves as the environment information to the STL planner.

 \textbf{Syntactic Checking \& Semantic Checking}\quad Open-loop translation can suffer from syntactic and semantic errors.
 We use two re-prompting techniques to automatically correct such errors.
-Like \citet{errors-are-useful-prompts} we use a verifier to check for syntax errors; any found are provided as feedback when re-prompting the LLM to generate corrected STL.
+Like \cite{errors-are-useful-prompts}, we use a verifier to check for syntax errors (we use a simple rules-based STL syntax checker); any errors are provided as feedback when re-prompting the LLM to generate corrected STL.
 We repeat until no errors are found (up to five iterations).
-For semantic errors, we propose a novel autoregressive re-prompting technique that feeds the STL planner’s generated state sequence (i.e., [[in(road), 0], [in(red kitchen), 0.5], [in(blue restroom2), 1.2]…]) back into the LLM to check whether it satisfies the original instruction.
+For semantic errors, we propose a novel autoregressive re-prompting technique; we provide the STL planner's generated state sequence (i.e., [[in(road), 0], [in(red kitchen), 0.5], [in(blue restroom2), 1.2],...]) as context alongside the original instruction and ask the LLM to check whether the plan aligns with the instruction's semantics.
 If it does not, the LLM is prompted to modify the STL, which repeats the syntactic and semantic re-prompting.
 This process terminates in the case of no detected errors or no change in STL (up to three iterations).
+The structure of the semantic error prompt is shown in Figure \ref{fig:prompt-outline}; full example prompts can be found in our code repository\footref{website}.

-\section{Experimental Design}
+\section{EXPERIMENTAL DESIGN}